noi-techpark/documentation/FLIGHTRULES.md

     INSERT INTO bdprules(role_id, station_id, type_id, period)
-        SELECT r.id, s.id, null, null FROM bdprole r, station s WHERE name = 'Role A' AND stationcode = 'station xyz';
+        SELECT r.id, s.id, null, null FROM bdprole r, station s WHERE r.name = 'Role A' AND stationcode = 'station xyz';

 > This means, `Role A` can see any `(type,period)` combination for `station xyz`.